oceanprotocol-archive/OEPs/8/README.md

 Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.

-The Asset ontology for datasets is based in the public schema.org [DataSet schema](https://schema.org/Dataset).

 This OEP doesn't detail the exact method of registering or publishing metadata in a metadata store.